drbap/dashboard-navigator-for-obsidian/README.md

 ## Feedback

 Have suggestions for new features, usability improvements, or found a bug?
 Your feedback is appreciated!
 Submit an issue on GitHub and I'll do my best to respond as soon as possible.

+**Important Note**: I'm currently not accepting pull requests.
+Please refer to **contributing.md** for future updates about it.

 Thanks.

 ## License and Acknowledgements